Undergraduate Policies

 Sixth Course Overload

-The standard course load is five courses of 3-4 credits, up to a maximum of 17 credits, unless a student’s major program of study has an approved higher credit limit.
+The standard course load for full-time bachelor’s degree students is five courses of 3-4 credits, up to a maximum of 17 credits, unless a student’s major program of study has an approved higher credit limit.
 Students with superior records (traditionally 3.3 GPA and above) may petition the Dean of the appropriate college for permission to register for a sixth course.
 No student may register for more than six courses in a single semester.
 Additional tuition may be charged for a course overload.

 Independent Study/Directed Readings and Research/Tutorials